Telling “the solemn message of the flight of time”

 You will note though, that our clock is rarely more than a few seconds out during the week.
 David Allman, one of the bell ringers, has been winding the clock for over 50 years and is very particular that the clock strikes accurately.
 The clock is wound twice a week, almost invariably by David, and is set to run a few seconds fast over the week so that it can be reset to the second on Sundays by stopping it briefly via the Escapement and avoiding the need to use the Setting Dial.
 The Yellow line seen on the inside of the clock box in the photograph of the whole clock would tell David when the clock weights were fully wound by matching tapes on each cable – but he rarely needs this as he already knows the number of turns exactly!

-David used to synchronise the clock with its sibling, “Big Ben”, until that clock was put out of commission by the building works on the Elizabeth Tower.
+NB: David used to synchronise the clock with its sibling, “Big Ben”, until that clock was put out of commission by the building works on the Elizabeth Tower.
 Pending resumption of Big Ben’s chimes, our clock is being synchronised with a Radio Clock using the “The Time from NPL” (NPL being the National Physics Laboratory in Cumbria which replaced the Rugby time signal a decade or so ago).

 Striking the Hours and Quarters

-The clock strikes 5 of the 8 bells in the tower: the hour is struck on the tenor, the heaviest bell, and the quarters are struck on the second, third, fourth, and seventh bells of the octave (in E Major).
+The clock currently strikes five of the eight bells in the tower: the hour is struck on the tenor, the heaviest bell, and the Cambridge quarters are struck on the second, third, fourth, and seventh bells of the octave (in E Major).
 The quarters are struck by a mechanism that looks a bit like the innards of a Swiss musical box, with lugs on a drum depressing and releasing levers which pull linkages, causing hammers to strike the bells.
 This mechanism can be seen at the right of the main photograph of the whole clock above, and in more detail in the photograph below:

 The Hour and Quarter striking mechanisms have to be manually disabled whilst the bells are raised and being rung “full circle” for services and practices.